lh3/lh3.github.com/_posts/2018-11-12-seqtk-code-walkthrough.md

 or the quality string turns out to be longer than sequence.
 Given a malformatted FASTA/Q file, the parser won't lead to memory violation except when there is not enough memory.

+A basic tip on fast file parsing: read by line or by chunk, not by byte.
+Even with a buffered reader, using fgetc() etc to read every byte is slow.
+In fact, it is possible to make the FASTA/Q parser faster by reading chunks of fixed size, but the current pasrser is fast enough for typical FASTA/Q.

 ### Hash table